 When the results were published in 2002, they sent shockwaves through the medical community.
 The study found that one specific type of HRT—a combination of estrogen and a synthetic progestin (which is different from natural progesterone)—was associated with a higher risk of breast cancer.
 Even more surprising, it didn’t seem to protect against heart disease as previously thought; in fact, it might have slightly increased the risk.
 These findings directly contradicted decades of medical practice and left millions of women wondering if the treatment they relied on was doing more harm than good.
 This is why today, a more personalized approach like Bioidentical Hormone Replacement Therapy is often discussed.

-Why the Findings Were So Controversial
+Why the Findings Sparked So Much Debate

 The controversy wasn’t just about the data—it was about the history.
 For about 40 years, women had been prescribed these powerful hormones, often for long-term use.
 The WHI findings raised an uncomfortable question: Why were these drugs so widely used when earlier research had already hinted at potential cancer risks?
 The situation sparked a massive public debate and a loss of trust for many.
 It brought attention to the complexities of medical research and the need for women to have a trusted expert to help them understand their options.
 Finding a doctor you can trust, like Dr. Berman, is key to feeling confident in your health choices.